aecay/digs15-negative-priming/README.md

     all.graphs()

-Inspect the source in `graphs.R` function for more detail about individual graphs.
+Inspect the source in the `graphs.R` file for more detail about individual graphs.

 ## Slide show